benjilu/forestError/README.md

 # forestError: A Unified Framework for Random Forest Prediction Error Estimation
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

+### Version 0.2.0 Update

+Thanks to John Sheffield ([Github Profile](https://github.com/sheffe)) for his extremely helpful improvements to the computational performance of this package.
+(See the [Issue Tracker](https://github.com/benjilu/forestError/issues/2) for details.)
+These changes, which substantially reduce the runtime and memory load of this package's `quantForestError`, `perror`, and `qerror` functions, have been implemented in Version 0.2.0, available for installation through this repository and pending approval at CRAN.

+Version 0.2.0 also now allows the user to generate conditional prediction intervals with different type-I error rates in a single call of the `quantForestError` function.

+In the future, we hope to implement a stochastic version of the `quantForestError` function, in which the parameters are estimated by random subsets of the training sample and/or the trees of the random forest.

 ### Overview

 The `forestError` package estimates conditional mean squared prediction errors, conditional biases, conditional prediction intervals, and conditional error distributions for random forest predictions using the plug-in method introduced in Lu and Hardin (2019+).
 These estimates are conditional on the test observations' predictor values, accounting for possible response heterogeneity, random forest prediction bias, and random forest prediction variability across the predictor space.